vstinner/misc/cpython/pep-incremental-c-api-changes.rst

 old API (Python 2), option which was a no-go for many projects maintainers.
-The migration only started seriously when a compatibility layer, the ``six`` module, became popular, so projects can be made compatible with the new API without losing support for the old API, which is more an *incremental approach* than a *flag day migration*.
+The migration only started seriously when a compatibility layer, the ``six`` module, became popular, so projects can be made compatible with the new API without losing support for the old API.
+In practice, it became more an *incremental approach* than a *flag day migration*.
 Migration tools using the compatibility layer were also written.

 Rationale